Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Convergence of Uniform Hessian Averaging

 where $t\geq\T+\J+\K$. \end{corollary}

 \begin{proof} See Appendix \ref{pf:cor:2}. \end{proof}

-From Corollary \ref{cor:2}, we see that the third transition is $\K = O(\T^2\kappa^2/\Upsilon^2)$ and the final rate is $\rho_t^{(2)} =O(\Upsilon\sqrt{\log t/t})$.
-This recovers Theorem~\ref{thm:main-1}.
+For an infinite iteration sequence $\{\xb_t\}_{t=0}^\infty$ and with high probability, Corollary \ref{cor:2}(a) suggests that the first transition is $\T=O(\kappa^2+\Upsilon^2)$; Corollary \ref{cor:2}(b) suggests that the second transition is $\J = O(\T\kappa)$; Corollary \ref{cor:2}(c) suggests that the third transition is $\K = O(\T^2\kappa^2/\Upsilon^2)$; and Corollary \ref{cor:2}(d) suggests that the final rate is $\rho_t^{(2)} =O(\Upsilon\sqrt{\log t/t})$.
+This recovers Theorem \ref{thm:main-1}.
 Recalling that $\Upsilon$ typically does not exceed $\kappa$, in this case, we have $\T = O(\kappa^2)$, $\J = O(\kappa^3)$, and $\K = O(\kappa^6/\Upsilon^2)$.
-This suggests a trade-off between the final superlinear rate and the final transition.
+This suggests a trade-off between the final superlinear~rate and the final transition.
 When the oracle noise level $\Upsilon$ is small, a faster superlinear rate is finally attained, but $\K$ also increases, meaning that the time to attain the final rate is further delayed.
 By Examples \ref{exp:1} and \ref{exp:2}, $\Upsilon$ decays as sample/sketch size increases.
-Thus, we can improve the final superlinear rate by increasing the sample size $s$, however the effect of this change may be delayed because of the rate/transition trade-off.
-Fortunately, as we will see in the following section, this trade-off can be optimized by using \emph{weighted} Hessian averaging.
+Thus, the final superlinear rate is improved by increasing the sample/sketch size $s$, however the effect of this change may be delayed due~to the rate/transition trade-off.
+Fortunately, as we will see in the following section, this trade-off can be optimized via \emph{weighted} Hessian averaging.